-Be aware that most dental restoration work—caps, crowns, and fillings and veneers made with resin composites—won’t be affected by any of these methods; only your natural teeth can be bleached.
-If you have visible dental work, the only way to get uniformly white choppers may be to also redo the restoration work or get whiter veneers applied.
+Be aware that most dental restoration work—caps, crowns, and fillings and veneers made with resin composites—can’t be brightened up by any of these methods; only natural teeth can be bleached.
+If you have visible dental work, the only way to get a uniformly white grin may be to redo the restoration work or have whiter veneers applied.

-Here’s a rundown of the three major types of whitening approaches.
+Here’s a rundown of the three major whitening approaches.

 In-Office Dental Treatments